amannuck/spoti-flow/README.md

-# **SpotiPilot** 🎧
+# **SpotiFlow** 🎧

-**SpotiPilot** is a browser extension that lets you control your Spotify Web Player from any open tab.
+**SpotiFlow** is a browser extension that lets you control your Spotify Web Player from any open tab.
 Play, pause, skip tracks, and manage your music without ever needing to switch tabs.
 Simple, sleek, and intuitive.

 ---

 ## 🚀 **Installation Guide**

-Follow these simple steps to install **SpotiPilot** and start controlling your music:
+Follow these simple steps to install **SpotiFlow** and start controlling your music:

 ### 1. **Download the ZIP File**
-- Click on the link to download the **SpotiPilot** ZIP file containing the extension code.
+- Click on the link to download the **SpotiFlow** ZIP file containing the extension code.

 ### 2. **Extract the ZIP File**
 - Once downloaded, extract the ZIP file to a location on your computer.